As an investor, you are always looking for a great deal, but how can you tell? Here are 5 signs of a great deal when buying Boise real estate.

 If the property already has fairly decent curb appeal, then that is just icing on the cake!
 That is hundreds or possibly thousands of dollars saved from potential renovation costs.
 You will also want to take a look at the overall silhouette of the home and make sure it looks square and healthy.
 Another important factor of curb appeal is a straight roofline.
 Sometimes when additions are made or the property withstood damage, the roofline may slope slightly, or might not match the overall composition of the house.
 Another thing to watch out for is different siding treatments on the home.
 This may also indicate an addition that lends itself to having structural issues.

-If you are a real estate investor looking for a great deal when buying Boise real estate, then call Offer Now Idaho today at 208-427-2118.
+If you are a real estate investor looking for a great deal when buying Boise real estate, then call [company] today at [phone].
 We will handle all of the legwork to look for your ideal investment property, simply provide the features you are looking for and we will provide you with some options.